 - must not live in the same household with the child

-- is a private person who has signed with the family a contract of employment for at least one month and who has been approved by the local authority as a child-care provider, or
+- is a private person who has signed with the family a contract of employment and who has been approved by the local authority as a child-care provider, or

 - is another day care provider (person or society) approved by the local authority as a child-care provider.